 - September 1968 – the WGY-WRGB team defeated the Trustees of the Crandall Public Library on an episode.

 Little Red Schoolhouse, 1968-69

-- November 30, 1968 – Perth Central High School competed on the show.
+- Spring, 1969 – Germantown Central School competed and lost on the show.

 - This is the last season in which the quiz show was known as “Little Red Schoolhouse.”